stackhpc/ansible-role-openhpc/README.md

 Role Variables
 --------------

+`openhpc_release_repo`: Optional.
+Path to the `ohpc-release` repo to use.
+Defaults provide v1.3 for Centos 7 and v2 for Centos 8.
+Or, include this package in the image.

 `openhpc_slurm_service_enabled`: boolean, whether to enable the appropriate slurm service (slurmd/slurmctld)

 `openhpc_slurm_control_host`: ansible host name of the controller e.g `"{{ groups['cluster_control'] | first }}"`